 Crown is a high-level executive, so he owns the clothing for the part.
 His suits are a fascinating mix of cutting-edge businesswear and progressive colors.
 A narrative contemporary like Don Draper would scoff at Crown’s unorthodox dress, and that’s exactly what Crown would want.

-For his date night with Vicki – the insurance investigator played by an obviously stunning Faye Dunaway – Crown wears a dark gray gabardine three-piece suit.
+For his date night with Vicki – the insurance investigator played by an obviously stunning Faye Dunaway – Crown wears a dark gray wool three-piece suit.
 The suit itself is a very stoic, traditional suit.
-Some of the suit’s more unique details, like the long rear jacket vents or the straight bottom of the waistcoat, indicate that it was cut in the same style as the louder Glen Plaid suit from the opening sequence.
+Some of the suit’s more unique details, like the long rear jacket vents or the straight bottom of the waistcoat, indicate that it was cut in the same style as the louder glen plaid suit from the opening sequence.

-The cuffs close with 2 buttons on each wrist, which marks the only major difference between the style of this suit and the Glen Plaid suit as the earlier suit had 1-button fishtail-style cuffs.
+The cuffs close with two buttons on each wrist, which marks the only major difference between the style of this suit and the glen plaid suit as the earlier suit had single-button fishtail-style cuffs.

 Crown’s trousers also have plain-hemmed bottoms with a short break over his shoes, a pair of a dark cordovan leather cap-toe balmorals worn with dark gray socks.
 The socks match the suit enough to continue the leg line down into his shoes.